SAS EuroBonus World Mastercard

 Other Benefits

 There are no significant other benefits with the SAS EuroBonus World Mastercard.
-It has its own app, like almost every credit card.
-With the app, you can review transactions made with the card and see your other account details.
+It has its own app, like most credit cards.
+With the app, you can review transactions on the card and view your other account details.

 Other Fees